Police officers facing assault charges bailed

 They are facing various charges.
 These include Act with Intent to Cause Grievous Harm, Assault Causing Actual Bodily Harm, and Common Assault.

-A female officers has additionally been charged with Conspiracy to Defeat Justice and Interfering with Witnesses.
+A female officer has additionally been charged with Conspiracy to Defeat Justice and Interfering with Witnesses.

-They are alleged to have assaulted a man in his 20s in Naqia, Tailevu in April.
+They are alleged to have assaulted a man in his 20s in Naqia, Tailevu in April by kicking and punching him and thereby causing the victim actual bodily harm.

 All accused have been bailed with two sureties each and have been ordered to surrender their travel documents.